Corps-Slesvico-Holsatia/cshsso/api.md

 {
     "$schema": "http://json-schema.org/draft-04/schema#",
     "title": "Admin user view",
-    "description": "Addisional fields an admin can see of a user", "type": "object",
+    "description": "Additional fields an admin can see of a user", "type": "object",
     "properties": {
         "verified": {